The 7 Most Common Mistakes Made by Importers (And How To Avoid Them)

 This includes a whole range of documents like Commercial Invoices, a Packing declaration (i.e. a letter telling customs the kind of packing material used in your goods – generally only required for sea freight shipments) and, if working with a free-trade country (see the next Mistake), a Certificate of Origin (i.e. a document certifying the place of your goods are made).

-Get your paperwork sorted before shipping your goods to minimise delays or extra nasty charges should cargo go into storage on arrival.
+Get your paperwork sorted before shipping your goods to minimise delays or extra nasty charges should your cargo go into storage on arrival

 Mistake #4: Forgetting about Free Trade Agreements

-Why does this matter?
-Because there are benefits when trading with those countries you can take advantage of.
+Australia benefits from a range of free trade agreements (FTA) with other countries.
+This means there are benefits when trading with those countries you can take advantage of, such as the elimination of import duty or GST on certain goods.
 There are also rules you must follow.

-Case in point: Some clients import their goods and then forget to produce a Certificate of Origin before the goods arrive.
+Case in point: Some clients import their goods and then forget to produce a Certificate of Origin before the goods arrive, which means they can’t ripple these FTA benefits.
 The result?
-Well, the good news is that they can still get a duty refund but now they will need to hire a broker to arrange this for them and you guessed it, this introduces additional cost.
+They miss out on significant tax savings.
+The good news is that they can still get a duty refund but now they will need to hire (and pay extra) for a broker to arrange this for them.

 To save time and money, always check out any free trade agreements before shipping and prepare all the paperwork in advance.